 Day trips from Florence you should avoid

-I know you think I am crazy telling you not to go to Cinque Terre, but there is a reason to my madness and the reason is Cinque Terre needs more than one day!
-Stay too little and you are likely to come back disappointed, tired and having missed out what all the fuss is about.
+I know you think I am crazy telling you not to go to Cinque Terre, but there is a reason to my madness and the reason is Cinque Terre needs more than one day or at least a very long one!

-The towns are connected by beautiful hiking trails (some open to tourist some closed) and it is from these trails that you get the picture perfect photos that race the web and so many tourist magazines: going for the day, you are likely to be stuck in the main square area of the town, sharing the small space with the many others following the same path as you.
+The towns are connected by beautiful hiking trails (some open to tourist some closed) and it is from these trails that you get the picture perfect photos that grace the web and so many tourist magazines.

 I have heard in many time: ‘Pisa is overrated’, ‘I shouldn’t have bothered’, ‘you can take it or leave it’.
 I disagree.
 I believe Pisa is one of the most beautiful, incredible, magical cities in the world and one that deserves its fame if not more.
 However, there is no faster way to ruin a trip to Pisa that just going for the day.